softchoice-corp/DevOpsBootcamp/docs/lab_3.md

     echo "npm tests failed! please check your code"
 ```

 This demonstrates some of the flexibility of GitHub Action Workflows.
-Click [here](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) for more information on other constructs and Workflow syntax.
+Go to [https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions) for more information on other constructs and Workflow syntax.

 8. Fix the Workflow by correcting the `lab_3/app/index.js` file with the proper text and commit the change.